VanillinT/cpz_docs/content/exchange-accounts.md

 ## What is an API key?

-An API key is the bridge between a Software (Cryptuoso Trading App) and your Exchange.
-The API key allows to make deals and monitor positions on you account.
+An API key is the bridge between a Software (Cryptuoso Trading App) and any supported Exchange (Bitfinex, Binance, Kraken).
+The API key allows to make deals and monitor positions on your account.

 ## Why does Cryptuoso need API keys?